-LECE1220 Curriculum Development in Early Childhood
+ECE1220L Curriculum Development in Early Childhood

 The design, implementation and evaluation of appropriate programs for young children through age six.
-Focuses on the concrete, practical application of various theories, philosophies and current research data in the field.
+The course focuses on the concrete, practical application of various theories, philosophies and current research data in the field.
 Other topics include: the young child as explorer and learner, language, numbers, art and the world, and the effective teacher of young children.
 Observation in a childcare center or preschool setting is a requirement of this course.

-LECE1230 Foundations of Early Childhood Education
+ECE1230L Foundations of Early Childhood Education

-The history of early childhood education and child care, including the contributions of Froebel, Montessori and Wheelock.
+This course covers the history of early childhood education and child care, including the contributions of Froebel, Montessori and Wheelock.
 The course concentrates on a diversity of programs including childcare, Head Start, kindergarten and nursery.
 Profit and non-profit programs will be examined.
 Discussion includes historical perspectives, current trends, theories and approaches to the care, development and education of young children.
 Observation in a childcare center or preschool setting is a requirement of this course.
+(Prerequisite: ENGL 1200L or ENGL 1210L or

-LECE1240 Health, Nutrition and Safety in Child Care
+ECE1240L Health, Nutrition and Safety in Child Care